regclient/regclient/docs/regctl.md

 The `delete` command removes the image manifest from the server.
 This will impact all tags pointing to the same manifest and requires a digest to be included in the image reference to be deleted (e.g. `myimage@sha256:abcd...`).
+Using `--force-tag-dereference` will automatically lookup the digest for a specific tag, and will delete the underlying image which will delete any other tags pointing to the same image.
+Use `tag delete` to remove a single tag.

 The `digest` command is useful to pin the image used within your deployment to an immutable sha256 checksum.